 7. Controls the functioning of the reproductive system.

-8. Affects brain activity - is responsible for concentration, memory.
+8. Affects brain activity - is responsible for concentration and memory.

 Signs of high testosterone in women

 Androgen, produced in large quantities, affects the emotional and physical state of the fair sex.
-Excess testosterone in women is manifested in the following symptoms:
+Excess testosterone in women manifests itself in the following symptoms:

 • acne, skin inflammation;